jorgeHerrando/jorgeHerrando/README.md

 - 💬 Ask me about my story
 - 📫 How to reach me: j.herrando.dev@gmail.com

-- ⚡ Fun fact: I played waterpolo for many years and still not able to swim in the ocean..
+- ⚡ Fun fact: I played waterpolo for many years and still afraid to swim in the ocean..